Chaos Engineering

 Knowledge Check: Distributed Systems Architecture

 Multi-tier architectures are extensions of client-server architectures.
-Multi-tier architectures decompose servers into further granular nodes, which decouple additional backend server responsibilities like data processing and data management.
+Multi-tier architectures decompose servers into further granular nodes, decoupling additional backend server responsibilities like data processing and management.
 By processing long-running jobs asynchronously, these additional nodes free up the remaining backend nodes to focus on responding to client requests and interacting with the data store.

 Peer-to-peer distributed systems contain complete instances of applications on each node.
 There is no separation between presentation and data processing at the node level.
 A node consists of a presentation layer and a data handling layer.
-Peer nodes may contain the entire state data of the system.
+Peer nodes may contain the entire system’s state data.

 Peer-to-peer systems have a great deal of redundancy.
-Peer-to-peer nodes discover and connect to other peers when they are initiated and brought online, thereby synchronizing their local state with the system’s.
+When initiated and brought online, peer-to-peer nodes discover and connect to other peers, thereby synchronizing their local state with the system’s.
 As a result of this feature, nodes on a peer-to-peer network won’t be disrupted by the failure of one.
 Additionally, peer-to-peer systems will persist.

 Because of their benefits, microservices have become more popular than SOA.
 The small service nodes provide functionality that teams can reuse through microservices.
 The advantages of microservices include greater robustness and a more extraordinary ability for vertical and horizontal scaling to be dynamic.